MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 #### Package: RevoScaleR > Data Import and Manipulation
  + Appending to an existing table is not supported when writing to a Teradata database.
- + When reading `VARCHAR` columns from a database, white space will be trimmed.
+ + When reading `VARCHAR` columns from a database, white space is trimmed.
 To prevent this, enclose strings in non-white-space characters.
  + When using functions such as `rxDataStep` to create database tables with `VARCHAR` columns, the column width is estimated based on a sample of the data.
 If the width can vary, it may be